henrietta/lnx2/README.markdown

 It is currently implemented for Python and Java.

 For license, see attached COPYING file.
+For instructions on usage, see HOWTO and python-examples.